cocmd/website/docs/packages/from_hub/vscode.md

 This package contains 3 playbooks:

 ### vscode.setup-extentions (MacOS)
+Install VSCode and extentions

 run it with: `cocmd run vscode.setup-extentions`

 ### vscode.setup (MacOS)
+Install VSCode and coding plugins

 run it with: `cocmd run vscode.setup`

 ### vscode.setup-vscode-cli (MacOS)
+install vscode cli 'code' in your shell

 run it with: `cocmd run vscode.setup-vscode-cli`